reflectoring/reflectoring.github.io/_posts/2021-12-21-guide-to-resttemplate.md

 }

 ```
 Here we have sent three form variables `sku`, `name`, and `brand` in the request by first adding them to a `MultiValueMap` and then wrapping the map in `HttpEntity`.
-After that we are invoking the `postForEntity()` method to get the response in a `ResponseEntity` object.
+After that, we are invoking the `postForEntity()` method to get the response in a `ResponseEntity` object.

 ## Configuring the HTTP Client in RestTemplate
 The simplest form of `RestTemplate` is created as a new instance of the class with an empty constructor as seen in the examples so far.